 The unit has a 6-axis gyroscope to keep your drone stable.

-What we liked: Thanks to the GPS feature, you can activate Altitude Hold.
+Why are we impressed?
+Thanks to the GPS feature, you can activate Altitude Hold.

-What could be better: Recharge time is 150 minutes, so you’ll wait a while before you can head out to inspections again.
+What negatives must you be aware of?
+Recharge time is 150 minutes, so you’ll wait a while before you can head out to inspections again.
 There’s only one battery included.

 You can see that the market for drones for roof inspections is quite vast, but not all of them will suit your needs.
 We created a buying guide to show you the different facts to keep in mind when you’re shopping.
 We’ll discuss everything from the cameras to speed and, of course, the speed and flight time.
 And don’t forget to check out the FAQ section where your important questions are all answered.
 Also, see which accessories are really giving you value for money.